 Whether we will get out of misery again depends on two things.
 First of the dubious benevolence of the hitherto hostile governments in more than one relationship.
 It would be bad if we wanted to rely too much on it or even leave it alone, like Austria.
 And the less it will be necessary the more we ourselves find the strength to rouse ourselves.
 In other words, the more resolute, more resigned, the more earnestly we unite ourselves for common, planned work in the service of the German fatherland.

 This spirit will serve this newspaper.
 It will advocate the equal rights of all national comrades, regardless of their profession or profession, and for the law of the general public, which is ranked above individual or group interests; she will fight against prejudice and selfishness, against all injustice and the hereditary evil of the Germans: the fragmentation.
-The German unitary state, the Cooperative economy and the preservation of human dignity are their three guiding stars for politics, economy and social order.
+The German unitary state, which Cooperative economy and the preservation of human dignity are their three guiding stars for politics, economy and social order.
 It will be national and social.
 But just as it will stand up for peace and mutual understanding within the people - that is, "social" - so it will also stand up in the outer Policy not nationalistic and confused nationally.
 The peoples and nations are also destined for fellowship and not for mutual mutilation.
 They should and will learn to recognize and understand each other.
 The people do not hate each other; despite all the poisonous seeds that have been spread by false leaders and their press and are now being scattered again.
 This hounding should find no echo here.

 It may be daring to start a newspaper at this time and under such motto.
 Be daring!
 If there is no reverberation, it will be all the worse - not for me as well as for the community.

 1920, 1 · Erich Schairer